PrefectHQ/prefect/docs/concepts/settings.md

 PREFECT_LOGGING_LEVEL='DEBUG' (from env)
 ```

-You may also include default values with `--show-defaults`:
+You can also include default values with `--show-defaults`:

 ```bash
 $ prefect config view --show-defaults